STU-001: Use of Alcoholic Beverages and Prohibition of Other Drugs

 - Possession of kegs, pony kegs, or beer balls is prohibited in residence facilities that are University property.

-- For events requiring U.Va. approval to serve alcohol as outlined in Item 1 of the "Areas of Emphasis," the Event Host is responsible for following all federal and Virginia laws and University policies that apply to the serving and/or selling of alcoholic beverages.
+- For events requiring University approval to serve alcohol as outlined in Item 1 of the "Areas of Emphasis," the event sponsor is responsible for following all federal and Virginia laws and University policies that apply to the serving and/or selling of alcoholic beverages.

 Any student found in violation of this policy is subject to the entire range of University Judiciary Committee sanctions described in the Statement of Students' Rights and Responsibilities, including suspension and expulsion.
 University personnel found in violation of this policy are subject to appropriate personnel sanctions.

 The penalties vary based on many factors, including the type and amount of the drug involved, and whether there is intent to distribute.
-Federal law sets penalties for first offenses ranging from less than one year to life imprisonment and/or fines up to $10million.
-Penalties may include forfeiture of property, including vehicles used to possess, transport or conceal a controlled substance, and the denial of professional licenses or federal benefits, such as student loans.
-The punishment for the possession and/or distribution of a controlled substance analogue is up to twenty years in prison and a fine of up to $1 million.
+Federal law sets penalties for first offenses ranging from less than one year to life imprisonment and/or fines up to $10 million.
+Penalties may include forfeiture of property, including vehicles used to possess, transport, or conceal a controlled substance, and the denial of professional licenses or federal benefits, such as student loans.
 Convictions under Virginia law may be misdemeanor or felony crimes with sanctions ranging from probation to life imprisonment and/or fines of up to $1 million.
-Virginia law specifically prohibits the sale, gift, distribution, and possession of synthetic cannabinoids, which carry penalties as a Class 6 felony.

-Federal law holds that any person who distributes, possesses with intent to distribute, or manufactures a controlled substance on or within one thousand feet of an educational facility is subject to a doubling of the applicable maximum punishments and fines.
-A similar Virginia law carries sanctions of between one and five years imprisonment and up to a $100,000 fine for similar violations.
+Federal law holds that any person who distributes, possesses with intent to distribute, or manufactures a controlled substance on or within one thousand feet of an educational facility (defined as a public or private elementary, vocational, or secondary school or a public or private college, junior college, or university) is subject to a doubling of the applicable maximum punishments and fines.
+A similar Virginia law carries sanctions of between one and five years imprisonment and up to a $100,000 fine for similar first-time violations.

 Intercollegiate Athletics Department’s Drug/Alcohol Policy.
 The Intercollegiate Athletics Department of the University has additional written policies which are presented to each student-athlete annually prior to participation.
 These policies encompass mandatory drug testing, sanctions as a result of positive tests, specific programs of education relative to drug and alcohol use and abuse, and counseling and rehabilitation programs.